SneakyBeagle/SneakyBeagle_container/README.md

 # Red Team

 Split into categories, each script installs a defined toolkit for all red team phases and attack vectors.
+With sometools.sh script you can add some more tools or keep the installed ones updated.

 * Anon